-Consent: An active, direct, voluntary, unimpaired and conscious choice and agreement, without coercion, deception or fraud, between adults to engage in physical contact or sexual activity (see Appendix 1 for principles of consent).
+Consent: An active, direct, voluntary, unimpaired and conscious choice and agreement, without coercion, deception or fraud, between adults to engage in physical contact or sexual activity.

 Disclosure: When an individual reveals or provides information to a University official that they or another party have experienced sexual violence.
 This may include a request for support and services.

 Employee: Any person who has an employment relationship with Mount Allison University or who had an employment relationship with Mount Allison University at the time an incident occurred.

 First Responder: The person to whom the survivor initially discloses.
 This could be a friend, staff member or faculty member.

 Intersectional: Refers to an approach that acknowledges the integrative and complex nature of social identities and social oppressions, including various forms of violence.
 An intersectional approach to sexualized violence considers the fact that the impact of sexualized violence can overlap and interact with experiences of sexism, homophobia, transphobia, racism, classism, ableism and so on.